llashishll/Mark14-Stock-Profit-Loss-Calculator/README.md

 # Mark14-Stock-Profit-Loss-Calculator

 An online application that shows your stock current profit/loss.
+It is build with HTML,CSS and JavaScript.
 It takes 3 inputs namely:

 1.Buying Amount : Price at which stock was purchased.
 2.Current Amount : Present price of the stock.